-In this ebook, I’ll take you through a carefully designed process for a successful training need analysis that proffers enhanced returns.
-If you are still not convinced, I’ll also outline the importance of training need analysis in HRM and answer some of the frequently asked questions on the types of training need analysis, various training need identification methods, etc.
+In this blog, I’ll take you through a carefully designed process for a successful training need analysis that proffers enhanced returns.
+If you are still not convinced, I’ll also outline the importance of training need analysis in HRM and answer some of the frequently asked questions on the types of training need analysis; various training needs identification methods, etc.

-Could training need analysis be your sought-after solution that improves your training programs, engages your employees better, validates your training initiatives’ ROI, and helps you stay on course and aligned with future-of-work?
+Could training need analysis be your sought-after solution?
+Could that improve your training programs, engage your employees better, validate your training initiatives’ ROI, and help you stay on course and aligned with future-of-work?
 Well, you are about to find out!

-The process of training needs identification ascertains your employees’ existing knowledge and skills to determine training needs, based on which organizations can develop training objectives and expected impact, which can then become essential metrics for measuring the effectiveness and success of the training program.
+The process of training needs identification ascertains your employees’ existing knowledge and skills to determine training needs.
+Based on which organizations can develop training objectives and expect an impact, which can then become essential metrics for measuring the effectiveness and success of the training program.

-Today’s skills might be redundant tomorrow, which makes training need identification further indispensable to your organizational success.
+Today’s skills might be redundant tomorrow, making training need identification further indispensable to your organizational success.
 Many studies have indicated the risk of some jobs becoming obsolete.
-The onus is on the organization to continually reskill their employees to ensure their relevance in the future of work.
-Training need analysis can help your organization fulfill future expectations by analyzing the skilling needs of your organization vis-à-vis its present skill levels.
+Therefore, the onus is on the organization to continually reskill their employees to ensure their relevance in the future of work.
+Training needs analysis can help your organization fulfill future expectations by analyzing the skilling needs of your organization vis-à-vis its present skill levels.